ardeay/sleeveup-app/readme.md

 # Sleeve Up App

-### A Magic: The Gathering deck building application using https://www.echomtg.com
+### A Magic: The Gathering deck building application using [echomtg.com](https://www.echomtg.com/api/) as the data layer

+Sleeveup is an opensource project; anyone can contribute.
+If you would like to contribute, follow the steps below.

 ## Setting up a OSX Environment
 Open your terminal